-AUSTIN – Texas Health and Human Services Commission today announced the first ever Innovators in Aging award recipients who have made positive impacts on the lives of older adults in Texas.
+AUSTIN – The Texas Health and Human Services Commission is recognizing the recipients of the 2022 Innovators in Aging award.
+This award honors organizations and people who have made positive impacts on the lives of older adults in Texas.